Arabic alphabet

 Countries and regions that use the Arabic script:

 The Arabic alphabet, (Note: الْأَبْجَدِيَّة الْعَرَبِيَّة ALA /ar/) or the Arabic abjad, is the Arabic script as specifically codified for writing the Arabic language.
-It is a unicameral script written from right-to-left in a cursive style, and includes 28 letters, (Note: The Hamza <ء> can be considered a letter but it is not part of the alphabet.) of which most have contextual forms.
-Unlike the modern Latin alphabet, the script has no concept of letter case.
-The Arabic alphabet is an abjad, with only consonants required to be written (though the long vowels – ā ī ū – are also written, with letters used for consonants); due to its optional use of diacritics to notate vowels, it is considered an impure abjad.
+It is a unicameral script written from right-to-left in a cursive style, and includes 28 letters, (Note: Hamza ء is sometimes considered a letter, but it is not counted as one of the standard 28 letters of the alphabet.) of which most have contextual forms.
+The Arabic alphabet is an abjad, meaning that the letters only record consonants; (Note: Although typically consonants, the letters ALA ا, ALA ي and ALA و also represent the long vowels ALA in certain contexts, making them a minor exception to the abjad system.) due to its optional use of diacritics to notate vowels, it is considered an impure abjad.

 Letters

-The basic Arabic alphabet contains 28 letters which behave either as a full-fledged letter or as a diacritic.
+The basic Arabic alphabet contains 28 letters, each of which behaves either as a full-fledged letter or as a diacritic.
 Forms using the Arabic script to write other languages added and removed letters: for example ⟨پ⟩ is often used to represent //p// in adaptations of the Arabic script.
-Unlike Greek-derived alphabets, Arabic has no distinct upper and lower case letterforms.

 Many letters look similar but are distinguished from one another by dots (ALA) above or below their central part (rasm).
 These dots are an integral part of a letter, since they distinguish between letters that represent different sounds.
 For example, the Arabic letters ب b, ت t, and ث th have the same basic shape, but with one dot added below, two dots added above, and three dots added above respectively.
 The letter ن n also has the same form in initial and medial forms, with one dot added above, though it is somewhat different in its isolated and final forms.
 Historically, they were often omitted, in a writing style called rasm.

 Both printed and written Arabic are cursive, with most letters within a word directly joined to adjacent letters.

-Alphabetical order

-There are two main collating sequences ('alphabetical orderings') for the Arabic alphabet: Hija'i, and Abjadi.

-The Hija'i order (هِجَائِيّ Hijāʾiyy //hid͡ʒaːʔijj//) is the more common order and it is used when sorting lists of words and names, such as in phonebooks, classroom lists, and dictionaries.

-The original Abjadi order (أَبْجَدِيّ ʾabjadiyy //ʔabd͡ʒadijj//) derives from that used by the Phoenician alphabet and therefore resembles the sequence of letters in Hebrew and Greek.
-Letters are also assigned numerical values (abjad numerals) for purposes of numerology, as is done in Hebrew gematria and Greek isopsephy.
-Letters in the Hija'i order are not considered to have numerical values.

-Hijaʼi

-Modern dictionaries and reference books use the hijāʾī alphabetical order instead of the Abjadi alphabetical order, in which letters are arranged mainly by similarity of shape.
-The hijaʼi order is never used for numerals.